 Mexican Workers Achieve Home Ownership Through INFONAVIT

-This Mexican federal entity was created to look after housing for Mexicans workers, mostly in the lower-middle and lower-rungs of wage-earners and requires employers to contribute a percentage of hourly pay -- currently five percent -- to a fund that backs construction of worker housing.
-Under the plan, employees qualify for loan up to a specified amount in an INFONAVIT-accredited development.
+Created to address housing needs for Mexican workers, particularly those in the lower-middle and lower-wage brackets, INFONAVIT requires employers to contribute a percentage of hourly pay—currently 5%—to a fund supporting the construction of worker housing.
+Employees can qualify for loans up to a specified amount in INFONAVIT-accredited developments.

-In order to qualify, domestic workers must receive wages at least once every 30 days.
-Registering requires an official identification number known as a Clave Única de Registro de Población, or CURP, a national identification card.
-With that documentation, domestic workers apply for membership at a Centro de Servicio INFONAVIT, or CESI.
-(Proof of membership in INFONAVIT PARA TODOS is available online at www.seguropopular.gob.mx.)
-Today, some two million babysitters, maids, chauffeurs, watchmen and nannies belong, as well.
-Moreover, any domestic worker whose employer pays into the Social Security fund, known by its acronym IMSS, is also covered.
+To qualify, domestic workers must receive wages at least once every thirty days and provide an official identification number (CURP) and a national identification card.
+With this documentation, they can apply for membership at a Centro de Servicio INFONAVIT (CESI).
+Today, around two million babysitters, maids, chauffeurs, watchmen, and nannies are members.
+Additionally, any domestic worker whose employer contributes to the Social Security fund (IMSS) is also covered.

-Theoretically, money in INFONAVIT accounts belong to workers, but funds cannot be withdrawn in cash.
-Under recent legislation, funds may, however, be transferred to individual retirement accounts.
+INFONAVIT account funds theoretically belong to workers, but they cannot withdraw these funds in cash.
+Recent legislation allows funds to be transferred to individual retirement accounts.

-Workers can consult the amount of their credit at the INFONAVIT webpage with their social security numbers.
-Foreigners can quality, as well, or can be co-owners of properties.
-Government figures show INFONAVIT has a seven percent default, about the same as the Mexican housing industry as a whole.
-Home loans have an average interest rate of six percent, and an adjustment for the annual national minimum wage increase is applied, as well.
+Workers can check their credit amount on the INFONAVIT webpage using their social security numbers.
+Foreigners can also qualify as co-owners of properties.
+Government figures indicate a seven percent default rate for INFONAVIT, comparable to the overall Mexican housing industry.
+Home loans have an average interest rate of six percent, with adjustments based on the annual national minimum wage increase.

 x